What Are Valued Policy Laws?

 States use different criteria to determine when a building has sustained a total loss.
 Generally, the building needn't be totally obliterated.

-Depending on the state, a building may be deemed a total loss when:
+- Depending on the state, a building can be deemed a total loss when the cost to repair it exceeds its actual cash value.

-- The building has sustained significant damage and a local ordinance prohibits its repair.
-For instance, an ordinance may require a building to be demolished and reconstructed rather than repaired if the damaged portion is worth 50% or more of its value.
+- An ordinance might require a building to be demolished and reconstructed rather than repaired if the damaged portion is worth 50% or more of its value.